Gedlex/nonlinear-robust-MPC/README.md

 ## Citation

-If you use this code in your research, please cite our paper:
+If you use this code in your research, please cite our work:

 ```text
 @article{erdin2024RMPC,